Being a dad and a provider

 Most dads want to be more than just the person who brings in the money.
 But it’s normal to worry about whether you’re a ‘good enough’ provider.

-Part of this worry is often to do with going down to one salary if things have been tight on two incomes.
+Part of this worry is often to do with going from two incomes to one.
 Another part could be general nerves about becoming a dad.

 – Roger, expectant dad (30 weeks)

 To your baby, the material stuff is much less important than being cuddled and loved by you.

 But getting ready for baby can still be very expensive.
 Even the basic equipment and home preparations can put a dent in the household budget.
 If you’re feeling the strain, you could look for other options, like borrowing or hiring some equipment, or buying second-hand when it’s safe to do this.

 You should only buy, borrow or accept second-hand baby equipment that has the mandatory Australian Standards label and safety features.
 It’s also good to check the condition of an item physically before you buy or borrow.